jfrog/jfrog-client-js/README.md

 * Clone the code from git.

-* Install and pack the _xray-client-js_ dependency locally, by running the following npm commands:
+* Install and pack the _jfrog-client-js_ dependency locally, by running the following npm commands:

 ```bash
 npm i && npm pack
 ```

-If you'd like run the _xray-client-js_ integration tests, follow these steps:
+If you'd like run the _jfrog-client-js_ integration tests, follow these steps:

-* Make sure your Xray instance is up and running.
+* Make sure your JFrog platform is up and running.
-* Set the _CLIENTTESTS_XRAY_URL_, _CLIENTTESTS_XRAY_USERNAME_ and _CLIENTTESTS_XRAY_PASSWORD_ environment variables with your Xray URL, username and password.
+* Set the _CLIENTTESTS_PLATFORM_URL_, _CLIENTTESTS_PLATFORM_USERNAME_ and _CLIENTTESTS_PLATFORM_PASSWORD_ environment variables with your JFrog platform URL, username and password.
 * Run the following command:

 ```bash